“Go to google. Search for the keyword. And see where our page is ranking.”

 This was the advice I was given when I was first starting out and trying to understand keywords and SO.
 Like most beginners, even I was clueless about how to check my site’s position in organic search results.

-Today, I want to stop you from making that mistake.
-This blog is for sharing information on the right way to check any website’s position in organic search results.
+Today, I want to stop you from making those mistakes.
+This article will show you the right way to check any website’s position in organic search results.